-A la Carte/Snacks/Extras - Schools offer foods and beverages during meals in addition to the breakfast and lunch items.
-Any item on the serving line may be purchased "a la carte" (main course, milk, fruit, or vegetable) either by itself or in addition to the meal.
-Additional foods offered for sale must meet the USDA Smart Snack standards for schools.
-Options vary by school but may include bottled water, 100% fruit juice pouches, chips, pretzels, whole grain rich cookies, and ice cream.
-Options and prices are listed on the menu website.
-Funds must be available to purchase these items; snacks cannot be "charged."
+A la Carte/Snacks/Extras - In addition to breakfast and lunch, schools offer a variety of a la carte items, such as milk, fruit, vegetables, and snacks like bottled water, fruit juice pouches, chips, whole grain rich cookies and ice cream.
+All items meet USDA Smart Snack standards.
+Options may vary by school, and prices are listed on the menu website.
+Note funds must be available at the time of purchase; a la carte items 3 cannot be "charged."